 In truth, when someone is awarded conditional permanent residency status, their green card is only good for two (2) years.
 A petition to remove the condition must be filed with USCIS within 90 days of the card’s expiration date to convert a conditional green card to a permanent resident card.
 If this step is skipped:

 - The person’s status as a permanent resident will be revoked.

 The obligation to sign green cards may be waived by USCIS where cardholders are:

-Individuals under the age of 18 who are physically impaired and so unable to sign green cards when these waivers are authorized, instead of the cardholder’s signature, the term “Signature Waived” will appear in the spot where the signature should be.
+For individuals under the age of 18 who are physically impaired and unable to sign green cards when these waivers are authorized, instead of the cardholder’s signature, the term “Signature Waived” will appear in the spot where the signature should be.

 Green cards are typically awarded for ten years.
 This means that a green card will expire ten years after it was issued and will need to be renewed in order for the cardholder to keep his permanent residence status.
 Green card renewals can be done online or by mail, but they must be completed within six months of the card’s expiration date.